 As a trusted quality assurance consultancy, clients depend on our advice to better deliver high quality products that their customers will love, and do so with speed and efficiency.
 Having identified the power of Agile and the inevitable upswing in adoption, we needed to respond and fast!

-This led to the establishment of a Business Agile practice responsible for the uplift of our own capability, as well as that of our clients through consultancy, coaching, training and hands-on delivery.
+This led to the establishment of a Business Agility practice responsible for the uplift of our own capability, as well as that of our clients through consultancy, coaching, training and hands-on delivery.
 In the meantime, lured primarily by the promise of speed, the market caught Agile fever.

 Aiming Towards Agility